algolia/algoliasearch-client-objc/README.md

 Algolia Search API Client for iOS and OS X
 ==================

+[Algolia Search](http://www.algolia.com) is a search API that provides hosted full-text, numerical and faceted search.
+Algolia’s Search API makes it easy to deliver a great search experience in your apps & websites providing:

+ * REST and JSON-based API
+ * search among infinite attributes from a single searchbox
+ * instant-search after each keystroke
+ * relevance & popularity combination
+ * typo-tolerance in any language
+ * faceting
+ * 99.99% SLA
+ * first-class data security

-This Objective-C client let you easily use the Algolia Search API from your application.
+This Objective-C client let you easily use the Algolia Search API from your application (iOS & OSX).
-The service is currently in Beta, you can request an invite on our [website](http://www.algolia.com/pricing/).

 Table of Content
 -------------